SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ![Chart](./images/PB7b.jpg)

- These above display the best subcategories per region.
 The best subcategories when it comes to sales and profit are Phones in the Central Region.

 #### Subcategories with the lowest total sales and profits in each region